Federal court to expedite Warren’s appeal in lawsuit against DeSantis - NewsBreak

 According to a new order from the United States Court of Appeals for the Eleventh Circuit, the suspended 13th Judicial Circuit State Attorney from Tampa will face the governor’s legal team in court in May.
 Andrew Warren files new appeal in lawsuit against DeSantis

 In February, Warren made an appeal to a higher court and requested a faster trial, citing a decision by U.S. District Judge Robert L. Hinkle.
-In January, Hinkle ruled DeSantis violated state and federal law when he suspended Warren but said the court lacked jurisdiction to reinstate the state attorney.
+In January, Hinkle ruled DeSantis had violated state and federal law when he suspended Warren, but said that the court lacked jurisdiction to reinstate the state attorney.

-After Hinkle’s decision, Warren directly asked DeSantis to reinstate him to the office but was rejected by the governor.
+After Hinkle’s decision, Warren directly asked DeSantis to reinstate him to office, but was rejected by the governor.

 While Warren is undertaking a concurrent second appeal in the Florida Supreme Court, U.S. Circuit Judge Jill Pryor granted his motion to expedite the case.
 It’ll bring the Tampa attorney and Florida governor’s legal teams to Montgomery, Ala. for the appeal in May.
 DeSantis auditing state attorney after Florida shooting